-* On 1 February 2020, after the effective withdrawal of the United Kingdom, the European Union has 27 members.
+* As of 1 February 2020, after the effective withdrawal of the United Kingdom, the European Union has 27 members.

-At the Helsinki Summit of the European Council in December 1999, Turkey was officially recognized as a candidate country : negotiations were formally opened in October 2005.
-In its most recent conclusions on enlargement of 18 June 2019, the Council noted, however, that “Turkey continues to move further away from the European Union” and “that accession negotiations have therefore effectively come to a standstill and no further chapters can be considered for opening or closing”.
+At the Helsinki European Council on December 1999, Turkey was officially recognized as a candidate country : negotiations were formally opened in October 2005.
+In its most recent conclusions on enlargement of 18 June 2019, the Council noted, however, that “Turkey continues to move further away from the European Union” and that “accession negotiations have therefore effectively come to a standstill and no further chapters can be considered for opening or closing”.

 Since the Thessaloniki Summit in 2003, the European Union has recognized the possible integration of the six Western Balkans countries (Albania, Bosnia and Herzegovina, Kosovo, Macedonia, Montenegro and Serbia).

 What are the rules for States wishing to join the European Union

 Accession procedures are provided for in Article 49 of the Treaty on European Union, which stipulates that : “Any European State which respects the values referred to in Article 2 and is committed to promoting them may apply to become a member of the Union. […] The conditions of admission and the adjustments to the Treaties on which the Union is founded, which such admission entails, shall be the subject of an agreement between the Member States and the applicant State.
 This agreement shall be submitted for ratification by all the contracting States in accordance with their respective constitutional requirements.”

 According to the enlargement process, candidate countries must meet specific criteria, known as the “Copenhagen criteria” :

 • A political criterion : have stable institutions guaranteeing democracy, the rule of law, human rights and respect for and protection of minorities ;